 Former decisions concerning the relationship between national and community law: Entscheidungen des Bundesverfassungsgerichts (BVerfGE), 37, 271; 58, 1; 73, 376.
 The decision constitutes a departure from BVerfGE, 58, 1 as far as the possibility to challenge acts of a supranational organisation affecting fundamental rights is concerned.

 Languages:

-German, English (translation, see above zone h).
+German, English (translation by the Court).